 In addition to academic development for ministry, the program recognizes the value of and the need for spiritual formation that encourages a sense of accountability as preparatory to the student earning the title Doctor of Ministry.
-Such a person should be both equipped academically to deal with the practice of ministry and sufficiently mature both personally and spiritually to be an exemplar of what a practitioner of ministry should look like.
+Such a person should be both equipped academically to deal with the practice of ministry, and personally and spiritually mature enough to be an exemplar of what a practitioner of ministry should look like.